 The Imani Project is a partnership between Americans and Africans, dedicated to acting against HIV/AIDS and improving health conditions in rural Kenya.
-The mission of the Imani Project is to empower Kenyan villagers to become educators, advocates, caregivers and HIV/AIDS activists in their own communities.
-Imani Project donors, sponsors, and volunteers support children and families affected by HIV/AIDS.
+The mission of the Imani Project is to empower Kenyan villagers to become educators, advocates, caregivers in their own communities.
+Imani Project donors, sponsors, and volunteers support children and families affected by HIV/AIDS and extreme poverty.

-The Imani Project matches African children orphaned by AIDS and HIV+ families with international sponsors.
+The Imani Project matches African children orphaned by AIDS, HIV+ families and those suffering from extreme poverty with international sponsors.
 A gift of $35/month provides food and support for the child and his or her host family.

 HIV/AIDS Education